 By Wajid Shamsul Hasan

-(The writer is the former High Commissioner of Pakistan to UK, Advisor to Prime Minister Benazir Bhutto and a veteran journalist.)
+(Author is former High Commissioner of Pakistan to UK and a veteran journalist.)